MarcGrol/service-catalog-mcp-server/README.md

 ## Introduction

-The mcp-server is an AI-integrated service catalog plugin that exposes deep structural insights into our large codebase.
-It allows AI agents like Claude Desktop, Gemini CLI, or other LLM-powered tools to explore the system architecture in a programmatic, structured way.
+The mcp-server exposes a "service-catalog".
+It allows AI agents (like Claude Desktop, Gemini CLI) to query the structure of very large software platform via natural text.

-All information is harvested from the source code of our production platform — making it a powerful assistant for refactoring, impact analysis, ownership mapping, and integration discovery.
+I can answer questions about system architecture, module ownership, interface dependencies and database usage.

 ## Features